Anisotropic Green Coordinates: Related Work

 \subsection{Variational Shape Deformation}

 Variational methods are widely used in formulating partial differential equations for practical problems, such as the minimal surface equation~\cite{1993MinimalSurface}.
-They address the most fundamental problem in functional analysis of finding a function $f$ that minimizes the energy functional $E(f)$. ~\citet{2009VariationalGC} introduce the variational harmonic map in space deformation, which defines $E(f)$ based on Green coordinates, enabling deformation control with position constraints and as-rigid-as-possible properties.
-The optimization problem is solved through a local-global minimization strategy~\citep{2007ARAP, 2008LocalGlobal}.
-This method requires the computation of the Jacobian and Hessian of the Green coordinate.
-Additionally, some subsequent studies extend variational shape deformation techniques using similar strategies across different coordinate systems and high-order cage structures~\citep{2012Biharmonic, 2024Biharmonic3D, 2025CauchyClose, 2025VariationalBiharmonic, 2025Polynomial3D}.
-Furthermore, \citet{2023VBC} introduce variational barycentric coordinates, a neural field-based framework that optimizes generalized barycentric coordinates while minimizing the total variation.
+They address the most fundamental problem in functional analysis of finding a function $f$ that minimizes the energy functional $E(f)$. ~\citet{2009VariationalGC} introduce the variational harmonic map in space deformation, which defines $E(f)$ based on Green coordinates, enabling deformation control with space constraints and as-rigid-as-possible properties.
+The optimization problem is solved through a local-global minimization strategy~\citep{2007ARAP, 2008LocalGlobal}, which requires computing the Jacobian and Hessian of Green coordinates.
+Subsequent research has extended this technique by incorporating various coordinate systems or employing higher-order cage structures~\citep{2012Biharmonic, 2024Biharmonic3D, 2025CauchyClose, 2025VariationalBiharmonic, 2025Polynomial3D}.
+Additionally,~\citet{2023VBC} introduce variational barycentric coordinates, a neural field-based framework that optimizes generalized barycentric coordinates by minimizing their total variation.